 1. Strengthen your immune system

 At any given time, environmental factors contribute to your health.
 When you relocate, your surroundings change—that’s unavoidable.
-You’ll face exposure to new places, people and microbes.
-New air, new dust, new everything.
-Your body will take time to adjust to the changed environment.
-In the meantime, there’s a high likelihood you’ll catch a cold of some sort.
+You’ll face exposure to new places, people and microbes; this is often a huge reason for getting sick after moving into a new house.

 - Stay up to date on your vaccinations